 DUI courts and drug courts combine treatment, close supervision, and regular court appearances to change offender behavior.
 DUI (or DWI) courts traditionally deal with convicted DUI offenders.
-The National Center for DWI Courts (NCDC) lists more than 625 DUI courts in the United States (www.dwicourts.org/find-a-court).
+The National Center for DWI Courts (NCDC) reports 726 DUI courts in the United States, including Guam, Puerto Rico, and the U.S. Virgin Islands, as of December 2016 (Eberspacher, 2017).
 Adult drug courts traditionally deal with non-traffic drug offenders.
 The National Association of Drug Court Professionals (NADCP) lists more than 2,800 in the United States (www.nadcp.org/ learn/find-drug-court).
 A DUI/drug court is a combination of the two, dealing with the special issues of DUID offenders, often operating within a drug court.
-As of June 2014 there were 448 DUI/drug courts in operation (Harron and Kavanaugh, 2015).
+As of December 2016, 447 of the 726 DUI courts were hybrid DUI/drug courts (Eberspacher, 2017).